eilerb1011/LKE-E-VPC/README.md

 terraform import linode_vpc_subnet.lke_managed_subnet REPLACEwithYOURvpcID,REPLACEwithYOURsubnetID
 ```

-Now. re-open the vpc.tf file and delete the `id:` line from the managed vpc and subnet resources - since these are read-only fields in the API.
+Now. re-open the vpc.tf file and delete the `id:` line from the vpc and vpc_subnet resources - since these are read-only fields in the API.
 Only the `id:` line from each.

 You can now also add additional subnets like this in your vpc.tf file:
  ```